 While many people quit their jobs after the pandemic, they got re-hired by other companies, creating a shortage of qualified and trained personnel.
 For instance, businesses in the professional services sector witnessed unemployment rates lower than or on par with the national average.
 However, the industry saw an above-average hiring rate.

-Despite mass layoffs in Big Tech, the Great Resignation might continue as more workers prioritise work-life balance and strong company cultures and values over pay scales.
+Despite mass layoffs in Big Tech, the Great Resignation might continue as more workers prioritize work-life balance and strong company cultures and values over pay scales.
 That could perpetuate the labor shortage further.
-Given that professional services firms thrive on client relationships, without the utilisation of technology, a lack of skilled professionals could be catastrophic.
+Given that professional services firms thrive on client relationships, without the utilization of technology, a lack of skilled professionals could be catastrophic.

 Reimagining technology’s role in the professional services industry

 The current professional services market emphasizes the need for providers to overhaul different aspects of their business with technology.
 In other words, it’s high time you focused on the digital transformation of business processes.

 From lead generation and nurturing to customer support, you must use modern tech innovations to improve service delivery and accelerate time to market.
 That’s what it takes to keep up with the customers’ demands in 2023.

 Customer relationship management (CRM) platforms, such as Act!, can play a crucial role in this regard.
 They provide your employees with a centralized dashboard to track customer journeys and identify precise points of friction.
 This can help improve the sales pipeline and deliver seamless customer support, which is crucial for professional services firms.

 Cloud-based CRM platforms serve as a single source of truth for different departments, such as marketing and sales, facilitating better collaboration within hybrid teams.
 They’re crucial for reinforcing client relationships and boosting retention rates.